 This long-established Chinese restaurant in Jinbocho is known as the birthplace of hiyashi chuka in Japan.
-We recommend that you order the year-round classic ‘Gomoku Hiyashi Soba’ (¥1,510), where the chilled soba noodles are piled high and surrounded with four toppings to emulate the silhouette of Mt Fuji.
+We recommend the year-round classic Gomoku Hiyashi Soba, where the chilled soba noodles are piled high and surrounded with four toppings to emulate the silhouette of Mt Fuji.

-We were told that each sliced ingredient represents one of the four seasons: roasted pork, cucumbers, bamboo shoots and agar-agar.
+Apparently, each sliced ingredient represents one of the four seasons: roasted pork, cucumbers, bamboo shoots and agar-agar.
 Which ingredient for which season, you ask?
 Well, your guess is as good as ours.

 To create the mountain's snow-covered peak, the dish is topped with sliced egg.
 But that’s not all: there’s also shrimp, shiitake mushrooms, quail eggs and chicken meatballs.
 The dish is finished with a slightly sweet sauce, but you can adjust the flavour by adding vinegar or mustard, which is placed on every table.